 What is culture?

 As community builders, understanding culture is our business.
-Whether you live in central Kansas or New York City, whether you live in Miami, Nevada, or the Pacific Northwest, you are working with and establishing relationships with people--people who all have cultures.
+No matter where you live, you are working with and establishing relationships with people--people who all have cultures.

 What is culture?
 Here is one viewpoint.

 "Culture" refers to a group or community which shares common experiences that shape the way its members understand the world.
 It includes groups that we are born into, such as race, national origin, gender, class, or religion.
 It can also include a group we join or become part of.
 For example, it is possible to acquire a new culture by moving to a new country or region, by a change in our economic status, or by becoming disabled.
 When we think of culture this broadly we realize we all belong to many cultures at once.